nickmoreton/wwi-docker-develop/README.md

 - `run-del-documents`   Delete all the imported documents
 - `run-del-images`      Delete all the imported images

-After and initial setup running `./setup.sh` the follwoing fab commands are the most useful.
+After and initial setup running `./setup.sh` the following fab commands are the most useful.

 - start
 - run-tests